mhmoskar/old-hound-code/README.md

 This is old code for Hound predictor when the server was free - Was Used In Early september
 # How to access commands

-⭐ At 100 Stars I will post commands for Mines, Towers and crash
+⭐ At 100 Stars I will post source for Mines, Towers and crash

 # How to use multiple bots